-Since $f_k$ is a stable map then this gives an uniform upper bound on the number of unstable rational component of $C_k$.
-The only way we could have unstable genus 1 components of $C_k$ would be if $C_k$ were smooth genus 1 without any marked points.
-Either way, this implies there are finitely many topological types possible for $C_k$, and the same is true for the homology classes represented by each component of $C_k$.
-Moreover, there can be only finitely many types of automorphisms groups of the curves $C_k$.
+Since $f_k$ is a stable map, this uniformly bounds the number of unstable rational components of $C_k$.
+Hence there are finitely many possible domain types for $C_k$ (unstable genus 1 components can occur only if $C_k$ is smooth, genus 1 with no marked points).

-Therefore after passing to a subsequence, we can assume that (a) $C_k$ have same topological type i.e. are homeomorphic with the same nodal Riemann surface $\Si$; fix such a homeomorphism for each $C_k$ (b) $C_k$ have the same automorphism group, with the same action on $\Si$ (c) for each component of $\Si$, the images under $f_k$ of the corresponding component of $C_k$ represent the same homology class in $X$.

-Assume for simplicity that $\Si$ is smooth (otherwise we need to restrict on each connected component of the domain or more precisely on the union of connected components of the domain that are in the same orbit under the action of the automorphism group).
-The map $f_k$ are $J_k$-holomorphic, all representing the same fixed data $(A, g, n)$ independent of $k$ and whose domains have the same automorphism group.
-Gromov compactness then implies that after reparametrization, a subsequence of $f_k$ has a $J$-holomorphic stable limit $f_0:C_0\ra X$; in particular $C_0$ is a possibly nodal genus $g$ surface with $n$ marked points with possibly larger automorphism group and its image represents $A$ in homology.
-But that contradicts the assumption that the closed status $\ov\M_t$ was empty for the initial $J$. \end{proof}
+By Gromov compactness a subsequence of the $f_k$ converges in $C^0$, in homology, and in energy to a $J$-holomorphic stable limit $f_0:C_0\ra X$ that is in $\oM_t^{J,E}$; contradiction. \end{proof}